 The daily huddle has been a cornerstone of Verne Harnish’s Scaling Up (Rockefeller Habits 2.0) and is a practice Align’s users consistently describe as a game-changer for their organizations.

-Now, in an unprecedented study, Align looked at data from 1,900 companies who used Align to manage their strategic planning, execution, and communication.
+Now, in an unprecedented study, Align looked at data from 1,900 companies that used Align to manage their strategic planning, execution, and communication.
 These companies created 2,950 huddles on Align including 4,145 unique members.

 We were able to compare huddle participation and completion of the 435,000 priorities created by these same companies and their eNPS results (a measure of employee satisfaction).